qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 Plugins tab
 -----------

-* Add path(s) to search for additional C++ plugin libraries.
+* Add :guilabel:`Path(s) to search for additional C++ plugin libraries`.

 Rendering Tab
 -------------

 * |checkbox| :guilabel:`By default new layers added to the map should be displayed`
-* Define number of features to draw before updating the display.
+* Define :guilabel:`Number of features to draw before updating the display`.
 * |checkbox| :guilabel:`Use render caching where possible to speed up redraws`
 * |checkbox| :guilabel:`Make lines appear less jagged at the expense of some drawing performance`
 * |checkbox| :guilabel:`Fix problems with incorrectly filled polygons`
 * |checkbox| :guilabel:`Use new generation symbology for rendering`
-* Define the default Raster settings for visualisation: RGB band selection, |checkbox| :guilabel:`Use standard deviation` and Contrast Enhancement
+* Define the default Raster settings for visualisation: 'RGB band selection', |checkbox| :guilabel:`Use standard deviation` and
+  'Contrast Enhancement'
-* Add/remove path(s) to search for Scalable Vector Graphics (SVG) symbols
+* Add/remove :guilabel:`Path(s) to search for Scalable Vector Graphics (SVG) symbols`

 Additionally you can define whether to save the path for svg textures